LSS-USP/interscity-examples/README.md

 ## Hi, developers!

-This repository contains some easy examples for using code in some different languages to consume the rest API via HTTP requests.
-We want you to understand easier the abstractions that we created in the platform, so you can develop your applications faster.
+This repository contains some easy examples of code in some different languages to consume the rest API via HTTP requests.
+We want to make it easier to understand the abstractions that we've created in the platform, so people can develop applications faster.

 We provide examples in: